Stepan Makarov icebreaker Review and Specifications

 MS Stepan Makarov ("ледокол Степан Макаров") is an icebreaking vessel owned and operated by SCF Sovcomflot ("Совкомфлот").
-The shipowner is Russian state-owned corporation that specializes in petroleum and LNG shipping.
+The shipowner is a Russian state-owned corporation that specializes in petroleum and LNG shipping.
 SCF's fleet comprises around 150 vessels.

-The icebreaker is operated as supply vessel for the Russia's Sakhalin 2 oil and gas field on Sakhalin Island (Okhotsk Sea, northwestern Pacific Ocean).
+The icebreaker is operated as a supply vessel for Russia's Sakhalin 2 oil and gas field on Sakhalin Island (Okhotsk Sea, northwestern Pacific Ocean).
 The ship is named after the Russian vice-admiral Stepan Osipovich Makarov (1849-1904, Imperial Russian Navy service 1863-1904).
-He was a decorated naval commander as well as an oceanographer, naval researcher, war strategist and ship designer.
+He was a decorated naval commander as well as an oceanographer, naval researcher, war strategist, and ship designer.
 During the Russia-Turkey War (1877-1892) he adopted the strategy of using small torpedo boat fleets in naval battles.
 He also designed 2 icebreaking steamships for train-ferry service across Lake Baikal.

 History and construction

-This Russian icebreaker class was designed by Arctech Helsinki Shipyard (Helsinki Finland) as supply vessel,.
-It represents a 4-ship series of IBSBV ("icebreaking standby vessel"), with sister-ships Gennadiy Nevelskoy, Fedor Ushakov and Yevgeny Primakov.
+This Russian icebreaker class was designed by Arctech Helsinki Shipyard (Helsinki Finland) as a supply vessel.
+It represents a 4-ship series of IBSBV ("icebreaking standby vessel"), with sister-ships Gennadiy Nevelskoy, Fedor Ushakov, and Yevgeny Primakov.
 The pair of sister-ships Aleksey Chirikov (2013) and Vitus Bering (2012) are an earlier design, which is less powerful (with 4 diesel engines) and without moon pool.
 All vessels were ordered in December 2010, following the agreement between the shipbuilders STX Finland (currently Meyer Turku) and OCK ("United Shipbuilding Corporation", Russia) to form the joint venture shipbuilding company "Arctech Helsinki Shipyard".

 Most hull blocks were assembled at the Helsinki shipyard.
-The majority of them were manufactured in Russia (by Vyborg Shipyard) and via a cargo barge transported to Finland for outfitting, painting and assembly.
+The majority of them were manufactured in Russia (by Vyborg Shipyard) and via a cargo barge transported to Finland for outfitting, painting, and assembly.

 IBSBV Stepan Makarov vessel was the second of all four SCF-commissioned icebreakers.
-Compared to the original design, These standby vessels with smaller deadweight (3824 tons), higher personel capacity (98 people) and enhanced functionality.
+Compared to the original design, These standby vessels with smaller deadweight (3824 tons), higher personnel capacity (98 people) and enhanced functionality.
 They were all built by Arctech Helsinki.
-All these ships are used for year-round delivery of equipment, personnel and supplies to the 3 offshore gas and oil platforms.
+All these ships are used for year-round delivery of equipment, personnel, and supplies to the 3 offshore gas and oil platforms.
 The ships also perform standby duty, environmental protection (oil spill recovery), rescue operations (fire-fighting, helicopter, emergency evacuation) and diving support.

 - The three standby vessels were ordered in August 2014 (contract value USD 380 million).
-The project followed the May 2014 signed 20-year contract between SCF and the consortium SEIC (Sakhalin Energy, operator of the Sakhalin-2 field).
+The project followed the May 2014 signed a 20-year contract between SCF and the consortium SEIC (Sakhalin Energy, operator of the Sakhalin-2 field).

 - Stepan Makarov ship's keel was laid on December 17, 2015.
 The vessel was floated out on June 30, 2016, and delivered on March 3, 2017.